 Basic principles

-Keep these in mind whenever thinking about making changes or improvements, or just during the general upkeep of your home.
+Keep these in mind when thinking about changes, improvements and general upkeep of your home.
 Your healthy home should be:

 1. Dry